 Charlotte is frequently named as one of the fasted growing cities in the country.
 Every year, the population grows, and that means that new businesses are popping up from Lake Norman to Rock Hill.
 New business owners may be reluctant to invent time and money filing for a trademark, but failing to do so could be detrimental to their long term growth and success.

 Consider this scenario.
 An outdoor enthusiast in the Charlotte area frequently bikes on the greenways in and around town, and he sees a need.
 He decides to open several small bike rental shops in the area, so that others can enjoy the paved trails winding through suburban Charlotte through Uptown.
 He decides upon the name Greenway Bikes and immediately starts branding a “signature” lime green bike with the business name and logo prominently displayed.

 Unbeknownst to him, a well-known online custom bike shop has been making and selling a “Greenway Bike” for years, and because they have a trademark, the owner of Greenway Bikes might now need to rebrand his entire inventory of bikes.
 This is a costly mistake that could have been avoided if he’d worked with an attorney and completed a comprehensive trademark search before he designed his bikes and opened up shop.

-If you are opening a new business or expanding an existing one consider contacting the attorneys at Gerben Law Firm for a complimentary trademark consultation.
+If you are opening a new business or expanding an existing one consider contacting the attorneys at Gerben IP for a complimentary trademark consultation.